CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 ### Instance position

 `POSITION` defines the location for an instance before any tile transforms are applied.

+#### Coordinate reference system (CRS)

+3D Tiles local coordinate systems use a right-handed 3-axis (x, y, z) Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
+3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems.

+By default, vertex positions of the embedded glTF are defined according to a right-handed coordinate system where the _y_-axis is up, but vertex positions may be defined in a coordinate system where the _z_axis is up by specifying the [`CESIUM_z_up` glTF extension](TODO) in the embedded glTF (see [tile content coordinate systems](../../README.md#tile-content-coordinate-systems)).

+#### RTC_CENTER

-Positions may be defined relative to center for high-precision rendering, see [Precisions, Precisions](http://blogs.agi.com/insight3d/index.php/2008/09/03/precisions-precisions/). `RTC_CENTER` defines the center position.
+Positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
+If defined, `RTC_CENTER` specifies the center position and all vertex positions are treated as relative to this value.
+The center position provided for `RTC_CENTER` is defined according to a coordinate system where the _z_-axis is up.

 #### Quantized positions